nickav/myspace/data/posts/0001_hello_world.md

 ## Back to Freelancing

-I went back to freelacing after that.
+I went back to freelancing after that.
 My friend / downstairs roommate @link("Josh Taylor", "http://joshtaylor.io/") was freelancing on this platform called Gigster.
 I decided to try it out for a couple of months.
-Worst case, I'd be out a couple of months of rent.
+I figured worst case, I'd be out a couple of months of rent.

-Freelancing turned out to be much better than I thought it would be.
+Freelancing turned out to be much better than I could have imagined it would be.
 You actually could make enough money to live off of doing it.
 It led me down a long path of doing lots of different jobs for various companies.
 Some big, some small.
-One time I worked for a porn company.
-One time I worked for the federal government.
+Once I worked for the federal government.
+Once I worked for a porn company.

 I tried to always be on greenfield projects.
 I really liked building things from scratch on small teams.
 I think I have learned that lesson repeatedly.

 Then there's the meta-game of being able to start new projects quickly.
 Carry over patterns that worked from past projects.
-But after a while it started to get stale.
-I wasn't really enjoying it anymore.
+Over time you build up a super solid foundation.

-But what I really loved about freelancing is:
+What I really loved about freelancing is:

 - you get to work on small teams of highly productive people
 - you get to build things from scratch